 5. Bonus time! (a few minutes on the computer (for older kids), a quick game of Go Fish or Uno for the littles.)

 Designate and make ready a homework place.
 For even the most reluctant child, there’s nothing quite like brand new school supplies.
 (Remember?)
 And when you shop, get some extras.
 It will make the return for second semester after Winter Break a whole lot more appealing with a brand new box of markers.
 After you have shopped with your child, decide with her where she will do her homework.
-Not only should she have his notebook supplies, but she can also feather her homework nest.
+Not only should she have her notebook supplies, but she can also feather her homework nest.
 The more involved she is, the more willing she will be to settle down and get to work when the time comes.

 (Be sure to find out from your child’s teacher how involved you are supposed to be with her homework.
 My vote?
 After second grade, not at all.)